the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 }
 ```

 This is an aggregation operator, producing a pair of values as a `ValueTuple<T, T>`.
-In this case, the `Seed` initializes the sum with a pair of additive identities.
+In this case, the `Identity` initializes the sum with a pair of additive identities.
 The `ResultSelector` function sums the pairs of values from `Vector<T>` to the pair of values from the single `T` values.

 ### Using the operators